 They honestly tasted just like pizza!!
 It was a great way to spend a piece of their snow/ice day.
 The ice made it challenging to go outside and my boys are not that much into snowball fights and snowmen anymore.
 So, this made for a great activity.

 From there, it was time for their video games and enjoying the rest of the day in our pjs.

-What do your snow days look like?
+Now, I have to confess that we don’t seem to have snow days anymore now that we’ve moved south.
+I’m still curious, though ~ what do your snow days look like?
 Do you have a “snow-day” schedule or do you take opportunity to simply let the day unfold?
 Share with me some of the fun, unique things you do when your kiddos have a snow/ice day off from school.

 Food allergy tidbit!

 This was a great treat for our egg, peanut and tree nut allergy son!
 He loved making them and, well, eating them was even better.
 We were able to save some money and use a lot of our own store brand ingredients, such as the pizza dough (though you could use brand name, too, which may provide a little bit better stability in the dough), mozzarella, parmesan, garlic and marinara.
 We simply just read the ingredient labels to ensure there were no allergens or disclaimers.
 All safe and much enjoyed!!

 A great way to combine two delicious favorites - pizza and pretzels - into one!
 It's a winner for anyone who loves their carbs topped with a little sauce and cheese.

 - 1 tube pizza dough